crflynn/celery-slack/README.rst

 Installation
 ------------

-Celery-slack is a python package available on pypi and is compatible with Python 3.
+Celery-slack is a python package available on pypi.
 It can be installed using ``pip``:

 .. code-block:: python